heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz upload -f data.csv -i unique_id
 ```

-Upload data to an XYZ space with a feature ID based on the feature's property `unique_id`.
+Upload data to a Data Hub space with a feature ID based on the feature's property `unique_id`.

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
-The XYZ API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.
+The Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.

 By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.

 !!! note
-    Unique IDs are important for XYZ Pro features such as [Virtual Spaces](#virtual-spaces).
+    Unique IDs are important for Data Hub Add-on features such as [Virtual Spaces](#virtual-spaces).

 !!! warning
     Many GIS systems will simply assign incrementing integers as feature IDs to every file.
 These can conflict across files.

 ##### Upload and assign tags

-Tags are special properties that can be added to a feature that makes it easy to query them from the XYZ API using the `&tags=` parameter.
+Tags are special properties that can be added to a feature that makes it easy to query them from the Data Hub API using the `&tags=` parameter.

-!!! note XYZ Tags should be used selectively, ideally using [Rule-Based Tags]()
+!!! note Data Hub Tags should be used selectively, ideally using [Rule-Based Tags]()
 .
 Tags are not meant to be a replacement for  [Property Search](#property-search) as you will be duplicating existing data in a record.

 ###### Assign tags interactively